plitkei/RL-Unity_MlAgents-Pytorch-Tennis.app/report.md

 ```

-I have adopted it to handle multiple Agents, they have their own Actor, Critic Networks.
+I adopted the ddpg_agent to handle multiple Agents, they have their own Actor, Critic Networks.

 After countless days of Hyperparameter tuning and changes in the code, the performance was not enough.